TGDivy/TGDivy/README.md

 ## 💬🌞

-> One is never afraid of the unknown; one is afraid of the known coming to an end. ~ Jiddu Krishnamurti
+> When you want to be honored by others, you learn to honor them first. ~ Sathya Sai Baba

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )